-This code of conduct represents general standards of behavior and illustrates ideals for which to strive; however, specific infractions reported by students, preceptor/faculty, staff to the Professionalism Ethics Committee may be investigated with respect to both the magnitude and chronicity of incidents considered.
+\This code of conduct represents general standards of behavior and illustrates ideals for which to strive; however, specific infractions reported by students, preceptor/faculty, staff to the Professional Identity Formation and Cultivation Committee may be investigated with respect to both the magnitude and chronicity of incidents considered.
 It should also be understood that these general standards may not afford guidance in every conceivable situation or anticipate every possible infraction.

-HUCOP PROFESSIONALISM AND ETHICS COMMITTEE COMPLAINANT FORM
+HUCOP PROFESSIONAL IDENTITY FORMATION AND CULTIVATION COMMITTEE COMPLAINANT FORM

-HOWARD UNIVERSITY HUCOP Professionalism and Ethics Committee (PEC)
+HOWARD UNIVERSITY HUCOP Professional Identity Formation and Cultivation Committee (PIFCC)

-Send completed form to: PEC Chair
+Send completed form to: PIFCC Chair

-ADJUDICATION FORM FOR VIOLATION OF THE PROFESSIONALISM CODE OF CONDUCT COMPLAINANT Name ID# Student, Class of Faculty Staff Administrator Phone # Email Name of Accused Student, Class of Faculty Staff Administrator Date, time and location of incident Name & contact info of Eyewitness Prohibited Behavior(s): Describe the n s(s) nisconduct and provi de evidence.
-Report Filed with University Police □Yes □no Date Report Filed with Metropolitan Pol Complainant Signature Last Rev. 7/27/2018 □No Date Date
+ADJUDICATION FORM FO OR VIOLATION O CONDU COMPLAIN CT ESSIONALISM CODE ( OF Name ID# Student, Class of Faculty Staff Administrator Phone # Email Name of Accused Student, Class of Faculty Staff Administrator Date, time and location of incident_Name & contact info of Eyewitness Prohibited Behavior(s): Describe the m (s) Report Filed with University Police □yes □No Date Report Filed with Metropolitan Poli ce $\square{ m No}$ Date Complainant Signature Last Rev. 7/27/2018 Date